 In tune with environmental consciousness, more architects nowadays design around resonant geological forms to connect to the natural environment.
 Creating an evocative symphony in stone, harmonious and in tune with the elements, modern design blends many forms into a fine structure, building upon it to create a resonance that evokes an enduring sense of beauty.
 Like a good symphony, today’s design tends to the senses, whilst also flawless, efficient and simple in structure.

-With profound understanding of natural stone and its evocative language, aided by insights into technical structure and design, architects use the inherent potential of natural stone to its best advantage.
-To say that natural stone evokes a sense of authentic beauty is, perhaps, an understatement, but its innate properties in this technology driven age allow its use in many applications more cost-effectively than any other material.
+With a profound understanding of natural stone and its evocative language, aided by insights into technical structure and design, architects use the inherent potential of natural stone to its best advantage.
+To say that natural stone evokes a sense of authentic beauty is, perhaps, an understatement, but its innate properties in this technology-driven age allow its use in many applications more cost-effectively than any other material.

 Absorption rate, an all-important factor when it comes to using stone in contact with soil, is good in granite.
 Because it is “breathable”, it allows moisture to escape in freezing cycles and remains unaffected by efflorescence.

-Granite’s inherent qualities make it very versatile, cost effective and ideal for use in many applications.
-Its ability to resist bending force, flexural strength, for instance, is high, between 100 and 400 lbs per square inch.
-This factor is vital in establishing the permissible span of a dimension stone panel in a given thickness subjected to given loads, and allows use of granite panels in a wide range of thicknesses (30 mm to above 50mm) for many applications, spans and loads.
+Granite’s inherent qualities make it very versatile, cost-effective and ideal for use in many applications.
+Its ability to resist bending forces, flexural strength, for instance, is high, between 100 and 400 lbs per square inch.
+This factor is vital in establishing the permissible span of a dimension stone panel in a given thickness subjected to given loads and allows the use of granite panels in a wide range of thicknesses (30 mm to above 50mm) for many applications, spans and loads.
 This becomes cost-efficient as it reduces both curtain wall cost and dead load for the building frame.
-In addition, its exceptional dimensional ability, its tolerance to constant changes in temperature and moisture without a significant change in its size, make it ideal for use outdoors, and in many industrial applications.
+Besides, its exceptional dimensional ability, its tolerance to constant changes in temperature and moisture without a significant change in its size, make it ideal for use outdoors, and in many industrial applications.
 A 5’ granite panel changes by only 0.026” in a 100F temperature change.

 Marble is very cost effective in many ways.
 With care, it is low on maintenance.
 Durable (you just have to look at the immense pillars of the Parthenon to see just how true this is), marble is available from all over the world today at very competitive prices.